DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2025/index.md

 - Full image acquisition workflow (IS->scanner->archive->viewer) is combined with annotation creation (so-called “Evidence Creator” actors) rather than using only pre-staged offline image files to test annotation creation and archiving
 - Various workflow-specific services will be optionally tested (like storage commitment)
 - Color management by viewer through use of ICC profiles created by scanners is expected

+Additionally the Connectathon will be conducted "virtually" with all participants connecting via public networks.

 ### Who Can Participate?